Yuan Meng: 2008

 In July, Yuan won three matches to reach the quarterfinals of the East West Bank Classic in Carson, California where she lost to wildcard Bethanie Mattek of the U.S., 2–6, 5–7.
 As a result, her world singles ranking jumped 24 places, from No. 122 to 98.
 Later that month, as a qualifier at the Rogers Cup in Montreal, she had to quit in the first round against ninth seed Patty Schnyder because of a left thigh injury, 7–6, 3–2 (ret.).

 In August, Yuan was the top seed in the US Open women's singles qualifying tournament, but she lost in the qualifying first round to unseeded Hana Šromová of the Czech Republic, 3–6, 2–6.

 2009

 In January's Australian Open women's singles, Yuan lost 3–6, 2–6 to No. 2 seed and eventual champion, Serena Williams, in the first round.

+In May's French Open women's singles, Yuan lost 0-6, 6-3, 3-6, to Masa Zec-Peskiric.

+2014

+In 2014, Yuan Meng retired from professional tennis at the age of 27 (see 2014 WTA Tour).